-Cancels a monitor created earlier with enif_monitor_process.
-Argument obj is a pointer to the resource holding the monitor and mon identifies the monitor.
+Cancels a monitor created earlier with enif\monitor\process.
+Argument obj is a pointer to the resource holding the monitor and \mon identifies the monitor.

-Argument caller_env is the environment of the calling process or callback.
-Must only be NULL if calling from a custom thread.
+Argument caller\env is the environment of the calling thread (process bound or callback environment) or NULL if calling from a custom thread not spawned by ERTS.